Blue-Pendrive/blue-pendrive/README.md

 will PROBABLY sign your ata too because I love having silly interactions with people that have some of the same interests as me!!!

+⟡ I'm quite shy, so I'll be mostly awkwardly quiet or not talk at all, unless you're one of my comfort friends / family (But I can try talking to you!
+Communication is just not my thing with new people, I guess...)

 ⟡ hi... if we're moots, please don't explode

 i really love yall

-⟡ I'm quite shy, so I'll be mostly awkwardly quiet or not talk at all, unless you're one of my comfort friends (But I can try talking to you!
-Communication is just not my thing with new people, I guess...)
+i'm sorry i don't interact much, it just takes all of my energy...

-⟡ If you see me alone, be sure that probably one of my friends is stalking someone nearby and I'm watching them, I'm not entirely alone 👀
+⟡ If you see me alone, you will be most likely correct to assume that one of my friends is stalking someone nearby and I'm watching them, I'm not entirely alone 👀

 ⟡ I might get really excited at things I like A LOT (Sinister Minds fans know about that...), that's one of the rare cases I actually interact first, which means I find you very cool and probably want to be your friend, even if I don't really know how to do it.